-Eleven agencies – The Department of Agriculture, Department of Central Management Services, Department of Human Services, Department of Public Health, Department of Revenue, Department of Transportation, Eastern Illinois University, Illinois Criminal Justice Information Authority, Illinois Emergency Management Agency, Northern Illinois University and State Employees’ Retirement System – had not adequately developed or tested recovery plans to provide for continuation of critical computer operations in the event of a disaster.
+Four agencies – The Department on Aging, Department of Revenue, Department of Transportation, and Northern Illinois University – had not adequately developed or tested recovery plans to provide for continuation of critical computer operations in the event of a disaster.
 We recommended that these agencies develop and test disaster contingency plans.

 The Department of Central Management Services did not maintain complete, accurate, or detailed records to substantiate its current midrange computer systems and equipment.
-The Department also did not have an effective mechanism to track, control, and monitor end-user software use.
 20 ILCS 405/405-410 mandated the Department to consolidate Information Technology functions of State government.
 Due to the consolidation, eleven agencies’ IT functions were consolidated into the Department.
-As a result of the consolidation, the Department became responsible for tracking, controlling, and monitoring mid-range computer systems and equipment, and software use and licenses.
-We recommended the Department ensure complete, accurate, and detailed records are available to substantiate its midrange computer systems and equipment, and track, control, and monitor software use.
+As a result of the consolidation, the Department became responsible for tracking, controlling, and monitoring midrange computer systems and equipment.
+We recommended the Department ensure complete, accurate, and detailed records are available to substantiate its midrange computer systems and equipment.

 Agency officials generally concurred with our recommendations concerning these issues.